sara-nl/clouddocs/bootcamp-20160421/extraDetachWork.markdown

 ./example.sh
 ```

-- After a while, terminate the script by typing `Ctrl+C`
+- After a while, terminate the script by typing `control-c`

 ## First detach